Belfast, Northern Ireland

 Our Community Partnership

 The values of YouthWorks (CIC) are the foundation on which all youth work is based within the organization.
-The organization offers young people the opportunity to grow up, develop social and life skills in a safe and secure environment, take on responsibility and make decisions on their on own life styles based on sound information and support.
-Within YouthWorks (CIC) young people get the opportunity to take risks on their value base, challenge their opinions and explore their own value base without judgement or put down.
+The organization offers young people the opportunity to grow and mature, develop social and life skills in a safe and secure environment, accept responsibility and make life choices based on sound information and support.
+Within YouthWorks (CIC) young people get the opportunity to challenge their opinions and explore their value base without judgement.

 Review the Amizade Northern Ireland Site Handbook.